 We’ve had a lot of success with this program, particularly where brands have unique products and little competition.
 Or have products where they can establish desirable characteristics or where the brand is building a growing reputation and strong user feedback via reviews.

-Unlike Google Actions where users purchase using Google’s shopping cart, Shopping Ads users are directed to your site to make the purchase, so you have a direct relationship with each of them as they bought on your site.
+Unlike Buy on Google where users purchase using Google’s shopping cart, Shopping Ads users are directed to your site to make the purchase, so you have a direct relationship with each of them as they bought on your site.

 If you don’t have the time and experience to set up and manage a Shopping Ads campaign, this program may not be for you.
 Also, if you cannot commit a budget to fund a minimum of four months running Shopping Ads campaigns, this program may also not be one you wish to pursue.
 Maximizing your results takes time, for Google algorithms to learn, for consumers to get to know your brand, and for your service reputation to become established.